Made In China: Chinese Inventions That Changed the World

 7. China and tea are intimately entwined

 Tea is practically synonymous with China.
-According to ancient Chinese legend, tea was first discovered by Shennong in 2,737 BC.
+According to ancient Chinese legend, Shennong first discovered tea in 2,737 BC.

-Tea would become incredibly popular during the Tang Dynasty between 618 and 907 AD.
+Tea became incredibly popular during the Tang Dynasty between 618 and 907 AD.
 It was enjoyed by all members of society.

 Tea would be a closely guarded commodity for the Chinese for many centuries.
-It would later become popular around the world and would even inspire the British Empire to go to war over tea-trade deficits.
+It would later become popular worldwide and even inspire the British Empire to go to war over tea-trade deficits.

 8. You can thank the Chinese for the compass

 The very first compasses ever discovered date to the Han dynasty of China, around 206 BC–220 AD.
-These early compasses were made from lodestone which is a naturally magnetized iron ore.
+These early compasses were made from lodestone, a naturally magnetized iron ore.

 These devices were later used for navigation during the 11th Century Song Dynasty.
 Lodestone was replaced with iron needles that were magnetized by striking with some lodestone.

-As with other Chinese inventions, the compass would later be adopted by other cultures as they made contact via trade.
+As with other Chinese inventions, other cultures would later adopt the compass as they made contact via trade.
 Compasses began to appear in Europe and the Middle East around 1300 AD.

-The compass would drastically improve sea trade and was a prerequisite to the later Age of Discovery.
+The compass drastically improved sea trade and was a prerequisite to the later Age of Discovery.

-9. Moveable type and printing was a Chinese thing
+9. Moveable type and printing were a Chinese thing

 One of the most important inventions of all time was the development of print.
 The earliest example comes from a Tang tomb near Xi'an in China.

-This delicate manuscript consisted of a woodblock printing on a piece of hemp paper that dates to around 650 to 670 AD.
+This delicate manuscript consisted of a woodblock printing on a piece of hemp paper from around 650 to 670 AD.

 10. Porcelain was mastered by the Chinese

-Whilst glazed ceramics had existed before this time; the technique reached maturity during this period.
-During the later Song Dynasty (960 to 1279 AD) the technique of creating porcelain reached its peak.
+Glazed ceramics had existed before this time, the technique reached maturity during this period.
+During the later Song Dynasty (960 to 1279 AD), the technique of creating porcelain reached its peak.